-Optus offers prepaid plans for customers who need service over periods as short as a single day all the way up to a year.
+Optus offers prepaid plans for customers who need service over periods as short as five days all the way up to a year.

 What services does Optus Prepaid offer?